Rushika-Mocheeroy/StreamPlayPlus/README.md

 Each team member will be responsible for specific parts of the project, divided into front end and back end tasks, ensuring equal contribution and individual accountability. 🤝

-By creating this web application, we aim to turn **Nightmare Kitchen** into a humorous yet improved dining experience 😂🍽️, addressing its quirky challenges and ensuring customer satisfaction. 😃👍
+By creating this web application, Zahiir and Mochee aim to turn **Nightmare Kitchen** into a humorous yet improved dining experience 😂🍽️, addressing its quirky challenges and ensuring customer satisfaction 😃👍, reviving the restaurant's lost glory and promoting its image to attract customers back. 🏆✨